osu-crypto/libOTe/AUDIT.md

 - `Mtx_Audit_Test` checks invalid parity-check and generator dimensions, invalid swap indices, and preservation of the swap output on conversion failure.

+## AUD-092: Coefficient powers admitted out-of-object bit indices

+Status: fixed

+Affected code:

+- `CoeffCtxInteger::powerOfTwo()`.

+Concern:

+The helper wrote through a `BitIterator` without checking that the requested bit belonged to the coefficient object.

+Impact:

+An invalid direct power could write past the coefficient and corrupt adjacent memory.

+Resolution:

+The public helper now validates the storage bit index.
+An explicitly named unchecked helper retains the original instructions for callers that validate the complete domain before entering a hot loop; Noisy VOLE uses that path after its existing field-width validation.

+Verification:

+- `Field_Audit_Test` checks the highest valid `u8` power and rejection of the first out-of-range power.

+## AUD-093: Coefficient range helpers accepted reversed ranges

+Status: fixed

+Affected code:

+- Coefficient copy, serialization, deserialization, zero-fill, and one-fill helpers.

+Concern:

+Negative iterator distances reached byte-count multiplication and then `memcpy()` or `memset()`.
+Malformed serialization domains also terminated the process instead of reporting an input error.

+Impact:

+A reversed direct range could become an enormous memory operation in Release, while a malformed serialization range could unconditionally abort the process.

+Resolution:

+Each bulk entry point now validates the range once before its existing bulk operation and checks byte-count multiplication.
+Serialization failures throw exceptions.
+The element-processing loops and bulk memory operations are unchanged.

+Verification:

+- `Field_Audit_Test` checks reversed copy and fill ranges and a serialization length that is not divisible by the destination element size.

+## AUD-094: Fp accepted moduli unsupported by narrow addition and subtraction

+Status: fixed

+Affected code:

+- `Fp` template constraints and its addition and subtraction operators.

+Concern:

+The type allowed a modulus larger than half the storage range, but addition and subtraction relied on narrow unsigned wrap followed by one modular correction.
+It also allowed moduli that narrowed to zero or otherwise did not fit the storage type.

+Impact:

+Valid field operands could produce incorrect results.
+For example, `Fp<32769, u16, u32>` computed both addition and subtraction incorrectly near the top of the field, invalidating algebra and any protocol using it.

+Resolution:

+The template now requires an unsigned, representable modulus of at least two.
+Moduli supported by narrow arithmetic retain the original compile-time path;
+only larger moduli use the already-required wide type for addition and subtraction.

+Verification:

+- `Field_Audit_Test` checks ordinary and compound addition and subtraction at the boundary of `Fp<32769, u16, u32>`.

+## AUD-095: Generic DPF multiplication did not validate its output length

+Status: fixed

+Affected code:

+- `DpfMult::multiply()` and `DpfMult::MultSession::multiply()`.

+Concern:

+The public wrapper passed only `xy.begin()` into the session and never checked the output container size.
+The session also probed `xyBegin + (n - 1)` when `n` was zero.

+Impact:

+An undersized direct output caused out-of-bounds writes after interactive state had been consumed, and an empty multiplication underflowed its output iterator.

+Resolution:

+The sized public wrapper validates input and output counts before setup.
+Empty multiplications return before communication, OT-state checks, or iterator arithmetic, including in direct multiplication sessions.

+Verification:

+- `Dpf_Audit_Test` checks rejection of an undersized output and successful empty multiplication without configured OTs.

+## AUD-096: DPF multiplication dimensions could wrap OT and message bounds

+Status: fixed

+Affected code:

+- DPF multiplication, setup, random-session, bit-multiplication, and generic message allocation paths.

+Concern:

+OT availability was checked with `count + current`, and generic message sizes were formed with unchecked element-count multiplication.
+The shared ceiling-division idiom could also overflow when converting maximum bit counts to bytes.

+Impact:

+Wrapped direct dimensions could pass validation and then index beyond the OT vectors or underallocate a serialized protocol message.

+Resolution:

+OT counts are bounded individually against the remaining count, message byte sizes are checked before setup and allocation, and bit-to-byte conversion uses division plus a remainder bit.
+All checks occur outside the arithmetic and serialization kernels.

+Verification:

+- `Dpf_Audit_Test` checks an OT request that would wrap the former addition.

+## AUD-097: DPF bit packing trusted row widths and physical strides

+Status: fixed

+Affected code:

+- `DpfMult::packBits()` and `DpfMult::unpackBits()`.

+Concern:

+The helpers did not validate row width or checked total-bit multiplication.
+For byte-aligned inputs they advanced the packed stream by the physical matrix row width instead of the logical encoded width.
+Non-byte-aligned packing left unused output padding unchanged.

+Impact:

+Matrices with padded or undersized rows could be serialized incorrectly or accessed out of bounds, and stale padding bits could leak into a serialized buffer.

+Resolution:

+The helpers validate logical row widths and total dimensions once, advance by the logical byte width, and normalize partial-byte padding.
+Their per-bit and per-byte copy loops retain the existing structure.

+Verification:

+- `Dpf_Audit_Test` checks padded physical rows, undersized rows, and normalization of partial-byte padding in both directions.